Events Calendar

 5:00pm to 6:30pm

 We’re excited to welcome Amy Bowers Cordalis, Yurok tribal member, attorney, mother, fisherwoman, and Co-Founder and Executive Director of the Ridges to Riffles Indigenous Conservation Group, as our speaker in April for the Mentorship Speaker Series.
+Amy was honored as a UN Champion of the Earth and Time 100 climate leader.
 Amy’s work centers on Indigenous rights, environmental stewardship, and community-led conservation, including her leadership in the historic removal of the Klamath River dams, the largest river restoration project in U.S. history, and her advocacy for tribal sovereignty, water rights, and ecosystem renewal.
 Amy brings deep lived experience and insight at the intersection of law, culture, and environmental justice; her book, The Water Remembers reflects her family’s multigenerational fight to protect their river and way of life.

 Join us for an inspiring conversation about her journey, lessons learned, and the pathways she’s forged toward sustainable, just futures that will resonate with students, community members, staff, and faculty alike.